haskell-github-trust/.github/profile/README.md

 ## How to add your own package to the Trust

-1. Transfer GitHub ownership of the package repository to this organization, https://github.com/haskell-github-trust
+1. Transfer GitHub ownership of the package repository to this organization, [github.com/haskell-github-trust](https://github.com/haskell-github-trust).
-2. Add https://hackage.haskell.org/user/haskell_github_trust as a Hackage maintainer for the package.
+2. Add the Hackage account [__haskell_github_trust__](https://hackage.haskell.org/user/haskell_github_trust) as a Hackage Maintainer for the package.

 That’s it.
 We accept all packages, in any condition, with zero commitment or obligation.